ClickHouse/clickhouse-docs/docs/en/guides/developer/transactional.md

 - If a table has multiple partitions and the INSERT covers multiple partitions - then insertion into each partition is transactional on its own.

-- INSERTs into multiple tables with one statement are possible if materialized views are used.
+- Atomic INSERTs into multiple tables with one statement are possible if materialized views are used.

-- INSERTs into a distributed table is not transactional as a whole, while insertion into each shard is transactional.
+- INSERTs into a distributed table are not transactional as a whole, while insertion into each shard are transactional.

 - Inserts into Buffer tables are neither atomic, isolated, consistent, nor durable.